Why Automate Pattern Detection in Safety Programs

 Automated pattern detection can provide in-depth insights that companies can use to develop a robust company-wide action plan.
 This information can also be used to take preventive corrective actions to avoid a potential accident.

 As a result, this technology combined with EHS software has the potential to reduce the number of fatalities reported across industries.
-For example, according to the United States Department of Labor, there were 4,379 worker fatalities in the private sector in 2015.
+According to the United States Department of Labor, there were 4,379 worker fatalities in the private sector in 2015.
 Out of these, 21.4% or 937 fatalities were directly attributed to the construction industry.

 The leading cause of death in the construction industry were workers falling off the building site (38.8%).
 This was followed by objects striking workers (9.6%), electrocution (8.6%), and getting caught in/between things like heavy machinery (7.2%).